SteelCompendium/data-rules-md-dse/Classes/Tactician.md

 ###### Now!
 (5 Focus)

-*Your allies wait for your command-then unleash death!*
+*Your allies wait for your command—then unleash death!*

 | **Ranged**       |        **Maneuver** |
 | ---------------- | ------------------: |